-You have the right to ask the State Attorney to file a criminal complaint and you have the right to go to court and file a petition requesting an injunction for protection against domestic violence, repeat violence, dating violence, sexual violence or stalking if you are:
+You have the right to ask the State Attorney to file a criminal complaint, and you have the right to go to court and file a petition requesting an injunction for protection against domestic violence, repeat violence, dating violence, sexual violence, or stalking if you are:

-- The victim of domestic violence, repeat violence, dating violence, sexual violence or stalking; - The parent or guardian of any minor child living at home who is seeking injunction for protection against domestic violence, repeat violence, Notice of Legal Rights and Remedies for Victims of Domestic Violence, Dating Violence, Repeat Violence, Sexual Violence or Stalking dating violence, sexual violence or stalking; or - If you have reasonable cause to believe you or your minor child is in imminent danger of becoming a victim of any act of domestic violence.
+- The victim of domestic violence, repeat violence, dating violence, sexual violence, or stalking - The parent of any minor child living at home who is seeking an injunction for protection against domestic violence, repeat violence, dating violence, sexual violence, or stalking OR - If you have reasonable cause to believe, you or your minor child is in imminent danger of becoming the victim of any act of domestic violence.

-This may include, but need not be limited to provisions that:
+This may include, but need not be limited to provisions that

-- Direct the abuser to leave your household - Restrain the abuser from any contact or further acts of abuse as a "no contact" condition of the pretrial release, which will prevent the abuser from being within 500 feet of your residence, vehicle, school, business or place of employment - Award you custody of your minor child or children - Direct the abuser to pay support to you and the minor child or children if the abuser has a legal obligation to do so.
+- Direct the abuser to leave your household - Restrain the abuser from any contact or further acts of abuse as a "no contact" condition of pretrial release, which will prevent the abuser from being within 500 feet of your residence, vehicle, school, business, or place of employment - Award you custody of your minor child or children - Direct the abuser to pay support to you and the minor child or children if the abuser has a legal obligation to do so

 For safety reasons, you may furnish your address to the court in a separate confidential filing when filing the petition for injunction.
 You are not required to remain in a residence or household where you are a victim of domestic violence.
 Your address may be different from that of your partner without penalty.

 HOW CAN THE LAW HELP ME?
+WHAT IF I FEAR FOR MY SAFETY?

-If you have been a victim of domestic violence, repeat violence, dating violence, sexual violence, stalking or if you are afraid that you will be hurt, Florida's domestic violence law enables you to work with the court system to help keep you safe.
+If you have been a victim of domestic violence, repeat violence, dating violence, sexual violence, stalking, or if you are afraid that you will be hurt, Florida's domestic violence law enables you to work with the court system to help keep you safe.
 Contact your local domestic violence center for safety planning prior to filing for an injunction.
-The Clerk of the Courts is required to assist you in seeking both injunctions for protection and enforcement for a violation of an injunction.
-Representation by an attorney is not required of either party as per section 741.30(1)(f) of the Florida Statutes.
-Go to the Clerk of the Court's Office in your county courthouse.
+The Clerk of the Court is required to assist you in seeking both injunctions for protection and enforcement for a violation of an injunction (Florida Statute 784.046).
+Representation by an attorney is not required of either party as per Section 741.30(1)(f) of the Florida Statutes.